Symptoms of myeloma

 The most common symptoms of myeloma include:

-- bone pain or a broken bone that has not been caused by an obvious injury
+- bone pain or an unusual broken bone (from a minor impact or not caused by an obvious injury)

 - frequent infections or an infection that is hard to shake off

-- tiredness, shortness of breath or a racing heart, caused by a low level of red blood cells (anaemia)
+- fatigue or tiredness, shortness of breath or a racing heart, caused by a low level of red blood cells (anaemia)

 - kidney problems, which may be caused by excess amounts of paraprotein produced by the myeloma cells.
 The symptoms of kidney problems may include frothy urine (wee or pee), passing too much or too little urine, nausea (feeling sick), weight loss or fluid retention (puffiness or swelling in the body)